 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight MDS.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Although this is rarely used for MDS, it may be an option for some patients.
 One type of immunotherapy for MDS is anti-thymocyte globulin (ATGAM, Thymoglobulin), which is given after chemotherapy.
-Learn more about immunotherapy
+Learn more about the basics of immunotherapy .

 Stem cell transplantation/bone marrow transplantation